 A confidential space to explore the thoughts, feelings and challenges in your life.

 What has brought you here?
-Perhaps you are finding life overwhelming and long for a space in which to make sense of confusing emotions or maybe you desire greater self awareness.
+Perhaps you are finding life overwhelming and long for a space in which to make sense of confusing emotions or you desire greater self awareness.

 Is it for me?